cweedsoop/3d-print-farm-task-manager/README.md

 ### 📁 Sample Data

-The repository includes pre-filled sample data files in the `/data` directory.
+The repository includes pre-filled sample data files.
 These allow you to explore the application's core functionality without needing to manually register users or configure printers and products.

 - **Default Login Credentials:**
 - **Username:** `asdf`